GosunJ/Supermaket-Sales/README.md

 How to Use
 1. Clone this repository.
-2. Open the Jupyter Notebook.
+2. Open the Jupyter Notebook and download the data.
 3. Run the cells to analyze the dataset and generate visualizations.